-I have read the Acceptable Use Policy, agree to abide by the guidelines established, and understand that violation of the guidelines may result in termination of my access to school division technology.
-I also realize I may be subject to additional personnel action, up to and including termination of my employment contract as well as possible criminal charges.
+that violation of the guidelines Policy, agree to abide by the guidelines established, and understand ay result in termination of my access to school division technology.
+In additional personnel action, up to and including termination of my possible criminal charges.
+Signature Date

-Signature